Lateral Head Triceps Exercises for Bigger, Stronger Arms

 • Maintain more tension through the pecs by not locking out the elbows entirely.

-10. One-Arm Dumbbell Lying Triceps Extension
+10. Lying Triceps Extension

 One-Arm Dumbbell Lying Triceps Extension